An arithmetic Yau-Zaslow formula: The motivic Euler characteristic and transfer maps

 \begin{lemma} The following diagram is commutative.

-\end{lemma} \begin{proof} By Theorem 3.1 of \cite{Bi} $K_0(\mathrm{Var}_L)$ if generated as an abelian group is generated by smooth projective varieties, so it's enough to check this for smooth projective varieties with the de Rham Euler characteristic.
+\end{lemma} \begin{proof} We first note we can reduce to the case where $X/L$ is smooth, projective and connected, so that we may work with the de Rham Euler characteristic.
 Let $X/L$ be a smooth projective variety of dimension $n$.
 There is an isomorphism of $k$-vector spaces $H^*_{dR}(X/L) \cong H^*_{dR}(X/k)$, and this isomorphism is compatible with cup products, so it only remains to check what happens to the trace map $H^{2n}_{dR}(X/k) \to k$.
+From here, the proof is largely an application of Corollary 11.2 of Chapter 3 of \cite{Ha}, which we present here for the convenience of the reader.